 Blockchain is genuinely useful for specific problems: those requiring a shared, tamper-resistant record among parties who do not fully trust each other and where decentralization is important.
 For problems that have a natural central authority already, a traditional database is almost always simpler, cheaper, and faster.

-Evaluate any blockchain proposal critically.
-Many enterprise 'blockchain solutions' are more accurately described as distributed databases and do not require or benefit from the decentralized consensus mechanisms that define blockchain technology.
+- Is decentralization actually required?
+Most enterprise "blockchain solutions" are more accurately described as distributed databases with cryptographic signing -- and do not require or benefit from the decentralized consensus mechanisms that define blockchain technology.

 - Nakamoto, S. (2008).
 Bitcoin: A Peer-to-Peer Electronic Cash System. https://bitcoin.org/bitcoin.pdf